 The primary aim of the enrichment classes is to cultivate a love and appreciation for mathematics among talented students - this is

 achieved by giving such students exposure to deeper, more challenging and more interesting mathematical problems than those encountered on the school syllabus.
 The performance of students in the IrMO is used to identify a team of up to six students who will represent Ireland at the International Mathematical Olympiad (IMO)

 , a prestigious international mathematics competition.
-The 2016 IMO competition will take place in Hong Kong from 6 - 16 July 2016.
+The 2017 IMO competition will take place in Rio de Janiero, Brazil, from 12 - 24 July 2017.

 The IrMO Contest